 - Be an active owner, having a hand in the daily operations and decision making of the company

-The SBA 8(a) program also has some extra requirements for their applicants.
+The SBA 8(a) program has additional requirements for their MBE certification applicants.
 You must:

 - Be classified as a small business under government size standards